raspberrypilearning/rock-band/en/step_2.md

 ## Step 1: Sprites

+Before you can start coding, you’ll need to add in a ‘thing’ to code.
+In Scratch, these ‘things’ are called __sprites__.

 ### Activity Checklist

 + First, open up the Scratch editor.
 You can find the online Scratch editor at <a href="http://jumpto.cc/scratch-new" target="_blank">jumpto.cc/scratch-new</a>.
 It looks like this: